suobset/iCons/README.md

-# iCons: Apollo 11
+# Apollo 11 | Kush Srivastava
-## Kushagra Srivastava
 ### <a href="https://skushagra.com/">Know more about me!!!</a>

 <hr>

-This is a repository to hold all Code/Software related contributions to projects I have done under the Integrated Concentration in Science (iCons) Program along with the College of Natural Sciences at University of Massachusetts, Amherst.
+This is a repository to hold all Code/Software related contributions to projects I have done under the <b>Integrated Concentration in Science (iCons)</b> Program along with the College of Natural Sciences at University of Massachusetts, Amherst.
 Mostly Web Dev.

 ## iCons 1: Case Study 2 (Team 6 Hydrogen Viewer)